Quebec Nordiques: 1980s

-In 1984–85, Montreal and Quebec battled for the Adams Division championship.
+In 1984–85, Montreal and Quebec battled for the Adams Division title.
 The Nordiques finished with 91 points, at the time their highest point total as an NHL team.
-However, the Canadiens won the division by three points—solidified by a 7–1 Canadiens thrashing of the Nordiques at The Forum in the final week of the regular season.
+However, the Canadiens won the division by three points, including a 7–1 Canadiens' win in Montreal Forum in the final week of the regular season.
 This was still enough, however, for the Nordiques to garner home-ice advantage for the first time ever as an NHL team.
-After being pushed to five games by the Buffalo Sabres, they would exact revenge on the Canadiens in the Adams finals by ousting them in seven games.
-Peter Stastny clinched the series with an overtime goal in the seventh game at the Forum.
+After being pushed to five games by the Buffalo Sabres, they exacted revenge on the Canadiens in the division finals by ousting them in seven games.
+Peter Stastny clinched the series with an overtime goal in game 7 at the Forum.
 They then took the powerful Philadelphia Flyers, who had the league's best record, to six games.
+It would be the franchise's deepest NHL playoff run in Quebec.

-They won their first NHL division title in 1985–86 (and as it turned out, one of their two in Quebec, the other in the 1994–95 season), but a defensive collapse in the playoffs allowed the Hartford Whalers to sweep the Nordiques in three games.
+The Nordiques won their first NHL division title in 1985–86, but a defensive collapse in the 1986 playoffs allowed the Hartford Whalers to sweep the Nordiques in three games.

-The next season the Nordiques met the Whalers in the playoffs for the second straight season, this time the Nords would get their revenge beating Hartford in six games.
-The next round saw more of the Nordiques–Canadiens rivalry as the playoff series went to seven games, with the Canadiens coming out on top, after that the Nords would not return to the playoffs again until 1993.
-In that same season, when Quebec hosted Rendez-Vous '87, an alteration of the All-Star Game to include the Soviet national team, a costumed mascot, Badaboum—a fuzzy, roly-poly blue creature—began entertaining fans at the Colisée with his bizarre dance routines.
-Badaboum was created just for Rendez-Vous, but generated such a following that the Nordiques made him a permanent fixture at home games.
+The next season the Nordiques met the Whalers in the division semifinals of the 1987 playoffs for the second straight season, this time Quebec got their revenge beating Hartford in six games.
+The next round saw more of the Nordiques–Canadiens rivalry as the playoff series went to seven games, with the Canadiens coming out on top.
+In that same season, when Quebec hosted Rendez-vous '87, an alteration of the NHL All-Star Game to include the Soviet national team, a costumed mascot, Badaboum – a fuzzy, roly-poly blue creature – began entertaining fans at the Colisée de Québec with his bizarre dance routines.
+Badaboum was created just for Rendez-vous '87, but generated such a following that the Nordiques made him a permanent fixture at home games.